 The EIC aims to engage a range of individual and organisational stakeholders in the field of implementation in Europe.
 Including:

-A board of 5 Directors heads the EIC.
-They represent different European countries and implementation initiatives and were elected in the first General Assembly, which was held on September 27th, 2016 in London.
+A board of 7 Directors heads the EIC.
+They represent different European countries and implementation initiatives and were elected in the second General Assembly, which was held on May 29, 2018 in Copenhagen.
 Read the minutes from the General Assembly here and our Governance Structure here.